 Compressed Air Batteries

 Warning: Much hype.
-(See AFR) The potential for Energy Vault’s gravity-based, building block storage technology has attracted some of the world’s biggest participants in the decarbonisation journey – Saudi Aramco, BHP and now Korea Zinc.
-A potential $US32 billion ($44.6 billion) of projects using the technology could be deployed over the next five-10 years, the Switzerland-based company says.
+(See AFR) Some of the world’s biggest participants in the decarbonisation journey – Saudi Aramco, BHP and now Korea Zinc indicate support.

 Pumped Hydro is an alternate battery technology